-The Company's principal financial liabilities, comprise of borrowings and trade payables.
-The main purpose of these financial The Company is exposed to market risk, credit risk and liquidity risk.
+The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's Board of Directors oversees the management of these risks and advises on financial risks and the appropriate financial risk governance framework for the Company.
 The Company's Board of Directors assures that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.